Children's Mental Health Services

 Teams or community contractors have been certified to assess children and youth who may be a danger to self, danger to others, or disabled due to a mental disorder.
 These staff then consult with medical doctors who have the authority to admit children to certified or licensed psychiatric facilities to ensure safety.

 Therapeutic Behavior Analysts and Behavior Specialists, and other professional staff, will provide one-on-one assessment and intervention services to children and families whose behaviors put them at risk for school or placement failure.
 These intensive services are individualized to meet the unique needs of each child.
 Therapeutic Behavioral Services has strict eligibility requirements.
+If a family wants to discuss their eligibility for Therapeutic Behavioral Services, they can speak to their child’s worker, or they can click here for Eligibility for Services.

 Placer currently has contracts with Child and Adolescent facilities in the region.
 Placer ensures indigent, under insured, as well as Medi-Cal youth have access to inpatient care.
 Children's System of Care provides immediate case management services in many cases.